Strikeeaglechase/AIPProvider/readme.md

 	int id; // AI client Id
 	float spawnDist; // Spawn radius in meters
-	NetVector mapCenterPoint; // Center point of the map }
+	NetVector mapCenterPoint; // Center point of the map string mapPath; // Path to the map heightmap string mapId;
+	int alliedSpawns; // Number of allied aircraft int enemySpawns; // Number of enemy aircraft Dictionary<string, int> weaponRestrictions; // Map of WeaponPath to maximum number of that weapon you can have.
+If a weapon is not in this map it is unrestricted.
+}

 struct SetupActions